personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 which is implemented as `ecdsa_verify` [here](https://github.com/personaelabs/efficient-zk-ecdsa/blob/8477a39b5a3735724981cd99d19cf36ddb9e8c51/circuits/ecdsa_verify.circom) in circom.

+## Off-chain verification

+Although verifying and storing the proof on Ethereum is good practice in terms of security and convenience, our method makes on-chain verification costly due to number of precomputed multiples we include.
+Therefore, the proofs from this model must be stored on “cheaper” storage, such as decentralized storage networks (e.g. IPFS, Arweave).
+From there, clients and servers can verify the proofs on their own, which is an acceptable solution for many non-financial privacy applications.
+We implement this solution in [heyanoun](heyanoun.xyz).

+The easiest way to make the method on-chain friendly is to reduce the number of precomputed multiples, which decreases the input size but increases the proving time.
+Another method is to SNARK-ify the "outside of zkSNARK" checks and then link those checks to the original circuit.
+This requires the original circuit to privately input the precomputed multiples of $T$, but publicly output a hash $h_1$ of all of them.
+You then have another circuit (which can be computed server-side!) that internally computes the correct multiples of $T$ one by one and also publicly outputs a hash $h2$ of all of them.
+Then, your verifier or smart contract must input both of these proofs and verify that $h1 == h2$!

 ## To keccak or not to keccak

 We also include a version of the circuit called `ecdsa_verify_pubkey_to_eth_addr` that converts the public key to an address using Keccak, which is a total of 315,175 constraints.
 This is a more than **5x** drop from the old ECDSAVerify + PubkeyToAddress circuit.
 This circuit is important because many on-chain groups are of addresses not public keys, like airdrop lists.

 However, if _all_ of the Ethereum addresses in a particular group have sent a transaction (or interacted with a smart contract) at least once, then we can use `ecdsa_verify` instead (which requires meaningfully fewer constraints than `ecdsa_verify_pubkey_to_eth_addr`).
 This is because we can extract the address's public key from the ECDSA signature of the transaction.

-## Off-chain verification

-Although verifying and storing the proof on Ethereum is good practice in terms of security and convenience, our method makes on-chain verification costly due to number of precomputed multiples we include.
-Therefore, the proofs from this model must be stored on “cheaper” storage, such as decentralized storage networks (e.g. IPFS, Arweave).
-From there, clients and servers can verify the proofs on their own, which is an acceptable solution for many non-financial privacy applications.
+# Next up

+In this post, we reviewed the math behind [`efficient-zk-ecdsa`](https://github.com/personaelabs/efficient-zk-ecdsa), which improves client-side proving of private ECDSA signature verification and thus private ECDSA group membership.
+The key insights require no math past high school Algebra I, yet are meaningful enough to make private group membership proving significantly smoother for our users.
+If you've made it to the end, hopefully you understand ECDSA better and are motivated to dig deeper into the beautiful world of _cryptography_ (we mean cryptography specifically, not its bastardization in "crypto"! two very different things! sorry to be that person!).

+Next post is gonna be a banger fr.
+In collaboration with [Geometry](https://www.geometryresearch.xyz/), we'll first present a full security proof of the `efficient-zk-ecdsa method` (HackMD sketch [here](https://hackmd.io/HQZxucnhSGKT_VfNwB6wOw), from Nico of Geometry).
+We'll then present an alternate construction for on-chain verification using the ideas in this [post](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629/5).

+But the meat of the post will be comparing implementations of private group membership in new proving [backends](https://a16zcrypto.com/measuring-snark-performance-frontends-backends-and-the-future/#:~:text=separating%20frontends%20and%20backends) like Halo2, plonky2, Nova, and Spartan.
+Compared to our current backend Groth16, these new backends can more easily tradeoff proving and verification time, meaning we can have both prover-friendly and verifier-friendly versions of our circuits.
+The former is useful for client-side proving, and the latter for on-chain verification.
+And some backends use commitment schemes like IPA and FRI that avoid [EC pairings](https://vitalik.ca/general/2017/01/14/exploring_ecp.html) entirely, meaning we have more flexibility in choosing the finite fields of our circuits.

+If you want to do cutting-edge ZK research focused on bringing client-side proving to millions or billions of consumer devices, please reach out to vivek@personaelabs.org and dan@personaelabs.org.
+We would love to support your work via research grants!

 ---